damirparipovic/Data-Science-course-project/README.md

 from sklearn.linear_model import LinearRegression
 ```

+### Running files:

+Files with .ipynb can run in Jupyter Notebook directly.
+Files with .py can run in Terminal.

 ### Running Spark jobs
-The PySpark is should in Linux-like environment.
+The PySpark should be running in Linux-like environment.
 First, open the terminal(command-prompt), copy and paste these lines:

 ```
 PATH=/usr/shared/CMPT/big-data/spark-3.1.2-bin-hadoop3.2/bin/:${PATH}